OskarMikko/OskarMikko/content/posts/2023-11-28-analysis-of-hotel-booking-cancellations/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-1.png" width="672" />

-During the winter months, December January and February the cancellation rates are the highest relative to the reservations, and in January the cancellation rate is even over 50%.
-July had the second highest cancellation rate.
-In September and August the cancellation rates are the lowest.
+During the winter months, December January and February the cancelation rates are the highest relative to the reservations, and in January the cancelation rate is even over 50%.
+July had the second highest cancelation rate.
+In September and August the cancelation rates are the lowest.
 The highest confirmed reservations are in August.